verified-network/verified-sdk/README.md

 # Verified Sdk checks for every transaction:
 # Check 1: is Biconomy Paymaster supported for the network/chain the contract is on?
    If yes:
-   # Check 2: is the smart contract called part of smart contracts that supports gasless or Erc 20 gas payments?
+   # Check 2: is the smart contract called part of smart contracts that support gasless or Erc 20 gas payments?
    If yes:
    # Check 3: is the function called parts of functions selected to support gasless or ERC 20 payments?
    If yes: